the-turing-way/the-turing-way/book/website/reproducible-research/open/open-data.md

 ---
 height: 500px
 name: data-privacy
-alt: The image contains points about why private data may be used.
+alt: An image detailing why private data should be used.
+A person stands next to a well with 'private data' written on it and a padlock around it.
+It is black and white and blue.
+The text lists that 'people deserve: dignity, agency, privacy, rights, confirmed consent.'
 ---
 _The Turing Way_ project illustration by Scriberia.
 Original version on Zenodo. [http://doi.org/10.5281/zenodo.3695300](http://doi.org/10.5281/zenodo.3695300)
 ```